 Summary

-• Wrap every Worker's fetch handler in try/catch + Analytics Engine write.
-Per-route latency, error rate, and top error messages fall out for free.
+fetchhandler in try/catch + Analytics Engine write.
+Per-route latency, error rate, and top error messages fall out for free. - D1 consistency assumptions need explicit tests; use bookmarked Sessions API flows for read-after-write correctness.

 A well-instrumented Cloudflare Workers app pairs platform-native observability (Analytics Engine, Tail Workers, Logs) with external monitoring (HTTP checks, heartbeats, multi-region).
 The platform tells you why something failed; external monitoring tells you that it failed — even when the platform itself is the problem.